-1. Fill up the blanks: [1×25] (i) A company whose gross total income consists mainly of income which is chargeable under the heads, 'Income from house property', 'Capital Gains' and 'Income from other sources' is called a/an (Investment Company; Section 25 Company; Foreign Company). (ii) of the Constitution of India provides that no tax shall be levied or collected except by the authority of law (Article 265; Article 268; Article 269). (iii) The Bill of Entry for ex-bond clearance from warehouse on payment of customs duty, is of (Green; Yellow; White) colour. (iv) Under Section 4A of the Central Excise Act, 1944, the assessable value will be calculated on the basis of (Transaction Value; Maximum Retail Price Less Abatement; Maximum Retail Price). (v) Section 271A of the Income Tax Act, 1961 provides for a penalty of, in case the assessee fails to keep, maintain or retain books of accounts, documents, etc., as required under Section 44AA of the Income Tax Act, 1961. (₹25,000; ₹50,000; ₹1,00,000). (vi) No disallowance under Section 40(a)(ia) of the Income Tax Act, 191, shall be made to a deductor, in respect of expenditure incurred in the month of March, if the TDS of such expenditure has been paid before (31st March; the due date for filing of the return; 30 days from the date of tax deduction). (vii) Under Section 13 of the Customs Act, 1962, duty is not payable on pilfered goods, only in case where the goods are pilfered after unloading but before the issue of (Order of clearance; Speaking Order). (viii) Under Section 3 of the Central Excise Act, 1944, duty is not levied on goods produced/ manufactured in (Special Economic Zone; Free Trade Zone; 100% Export Oriented Undertaking). (ix) Section 61 of the Customs Act, 1962 provides for warehousing in the case of capital goods intended for use in any 100% export oriented undertaking (EOU) till the expiry of (1 year; 3 years; 5 years). (x) Section 11BB of the Central Excise Act, 1944 provides for the payment of interest @ 6% per annum on refund of duty, which is not paid to the applicant within from the date of receipt of application (30 Days; 1 Year; Three months).
+1. Fill up the blanks: [1×25] (i) A company whose gross total income consists mainly of income which is chargeable under the heads, 'Income from house property', 'Capital Gains' and 'Income from other sources' is called a/an (Investment Company; Section 25 Company; Foreign Company). (ii) of the Constitution of India provides that no tax shall be levied or collected except by the authority of law (Article 265; Article 268; Article 269). (iii) The Bill of Entry for ex-bond clearance from warehouse on payment of customs duty, is of (Green; Yellow; White) colour. (iv) Under Section 4A of the Central Excise Act, 1944, the assessable value will be calculated on the basis of (Transaction Value; Maximum Retail Price Less Abatement; Maximum Retail Price). (v) Section 271A of the Income Tax Act, 1961 provides for a penalty of, in case the assessee fails to keep, maintain or retain books of accounts, documents, etc., as required under Section 44AA of the Income Tax Act, 1961. (₹25,000; ₹50,000; ₹1,00,000). (vi) No disallowance under Section 40(a)(ia) of the Income Tax Act, 191, shall be made to a deductor, in respect of expenditure incurred in the month of March, if the TDS of such expenditure has been paid before (31st March; the due date for filing of the return; 30 days from the date of tax deduction). (vii) Under Section 13 of the Customs Act, 1962, duty is not payable on pilfered goods, only in case where the goods are pilfered after unloading but before the issue of (Order of clearance; Speaking Order). (viii) In Customs, if cost of transport is not ascertainable, it will be taken as of the FOB value of goods (20%, 1.125%, 1%). (ix) Section 61 of the Customs Act, 1962 provides for warehousing in the case of capital goods intended for use in any 100% export oriented undertaking (EOU) till the expiry of (1 year; 3 years; 5 years). (x) Section 11BB of the Central Excise Act, 1944 provides for the payment of interest @ 6% per annum on refund of duty, which is not paid to the applicant within from the date of receipt of application (30 Days; 1 Year; Three months).